PAP 3a results: what does it mean?

 Can PAP 3a get worse?

-Should I stop taking the pill with PAP 3a?
+Should I stop the pill with PAP 3a?

 Can I get pregnant with PAP 3a?